 Water is essential for survival as well as cleaning yourself and things like clothes and dishes.
 For all of those activities for two people, you should expect to use about 5-8 gallons of water per day (not including drinking water).
 The first I do when heading out to boondock is to fill my fresh water tanks to make sure I have enough to last while I am off the grid.
 Just to be on the safe side, I also have a three gallon refillable jug that I keep in a storage bin in case I do run low.

 Make sure you have an ample supply of food for your stay.
 Often times if you are in a remote area, an affordable grocery store may be a long way off and taking an all-day drive to get something you should have brought with you in the first place can really spoil a good trip.
 I like to buy fresh food whenever possible so I will usually bring enough fresh vegetables and fruit to last the length of my stay.
 I eat healthier and I minimize the amount of packaging that I have to store and discard later.
 However, I do also have a few items such as canned tuna and vegetables in case I run out of fresh food before I have time to replenish my supplies.
+Check out my RV kitchen and grocery departure checklist for my typical list of supplies.

 Most people are accustomed to having an ample supply of electricity, but you will find that when boondocking you are going to need to manufacture your own power by using a generator or solar panels.
 I personally dislike generators because they a noisy, use gas (now you have to carry full gas cans around with you), and unless they are built into your RV, you will be lifting that heavy thing in and out of your unit more than you want to.
 For me, I decided that solar power was the way to go and I installed an 800 watt system on my roof to cover my needs.
 Installing your own power source may seem too overwhelming for you, but if I can do it so can you.
 If you’d like to learn more about installing solar power, take a look at Lindsey’s article on how to install solar panels on your van.